Greenwood’s Top Experiences

 Discover Greenwood’s Stories

 The streets of Greenwood hold countless stories, from its boom to its bust and revitalization during the darkest days of World War II.
 You’ll find it tucked into a narrow valley beneath Jubilee Mountain, between Midway and Grand Forks.
-Greenwood has a population of 700 and is Canada’s smallest city.
+Greenwood has a population of around 700 and is Canada’s smallest city.
 Residents proudly boast of having the best drinking water in the world.

 Links to the past are ever present in Greenwood.
 They’re in the striking collection of heritage buildings dating back to the late 19th century and in our parks where reminders of our mining heyday are never more than a few steps away.
 They’re in the stories told of Japanese internment and the town’s redemption and the rebirth.

 Settle in to your campsite, roadside motel or B&B then venture out to explore your surroundings.
 Begin with a stroll through our colourful streets, where more than 60 heritage buildings paint the landscape with gingerbread trimmings, cupolas, and turrets, each one evoking a storybook image all its own.

 Make friends with a stranger and have them take your photo beneath one of the murals artfully adorning many buildings across town.
 Stop in for a snack at the Copper Eagle.
 You can also sit a spell at Deadwood Junction.
 Every Thursday night in the summer the backyard becomes a local concert stage.
 Before you know it, you’ll be chatting up the locals, learning about the best spots nearby for a hike, a bike ride, or an interesting drive.

 Year Round Outdoor Recreation